-With the majority of older adults opting to continue to live at home during aging, it is critical to complete a thorough home assessment to locate and fix any dangers and make certain the older adults you love remain safe.
+With the majority of older adults opting to continue to live at home during aging, it is critical to complete a thorough home assessment and house modification to locate and fix any dangers and make certain the older adults you love remain safe.
 The best way to accomplish this is to begin outside the home and work your way in, room by room, imagining what the experience would be in each location if you struggled with the typical challenges experienced as we age, such as with vision or balance.

 Listed below are several effective house modification ideas to get you started:

 - Check sidewalks and other walking areas for uneven pavement, loose bricks, cracks, leaves, along with other debris

 - Ensure that the address number, either on the mailbox and/or home itself, is clearly visible in the event emergency responders have to find the home

 - If there are stairs or a ramp leading up to the front door, a handrail should be put in on both sides

 - Clear away any clutter, cords, and other things that might cause a person to trip

 - Utilize a no-trip threshold in the doorway

 - Be sure there is ample lighting, and a small table to put packages, a purse, and other items when entering the home

 - Make use of Lazy Susans, pull out cabinets, and shelves for better access